View free policies procedures examples from all manuals. No obligation, no credit card!

 Project Management consists of managing your project plan, achieving your project objectives, and delivering the intended project results to your users, customers and management.
 As a Project Manager, doing this effectively requires a disciplined project management approach using key project management documents, methods, and tools to guide your progress.

 1. User Requirements & Project Assumptions

-First, what are the customer comments, stated and implied requirements, and project assumptions from the customer or management?
+First thing when thinking of project management documents, what are the customer comments, stated and implied requirements, and project assumptions from the customer or management?
 The customer is the focus of the project so we need to understand what they need and document those requirements to ensure we focus on the customer.
 Creating a baseline of your customer requirements helps to reduce “scope creep” or the addition of new requirements.

 2. Feasibility Study

 Next we need to build a business case to justify the project to management.
 A feasibility study is conducted to provide the data for the business case.
 Your feasibility study consists of industry research, financial costs, and the methods used, which provide the basis for your financial justification to management.

 Your business case is the financial justification to management, which is derived from the feasibility study, user requirements and project assumptions.